tock/tock-www/_pages/events/mobisys-2025/index.md

 computing community a contemporary guide to the foundations of security for modern computational systems.

 The event is divided into four semi-independent sessions.
-The first session invites __TBD: lightning talks? posters? what do we want to solicit?__
+The first session will allow participants to introduce themselves, their background, and their interest in secure devices and software.

 Each of the subsequent technical sessions is a mixture of educational content and hands-on hardware experience.
 Over the course of the day, we will develop